 Coffee was once condemned as being bad for your health.
 Yet, there’s growing evidence that it may protect against certain kinds of cancers, liver disease, and even depression.

-There’s also compelling research that increasing your coffee intake may actually lower your risk for developing type 2 diabetes.
+There’s also compelling research to suggest that increasing your coffee intake may actually lower your risk for developing type 2 diabetes.
 This is good news for those of us who can’t face the day until we get in our cup of java.

-Whether you’re trying to lower your risk, you have diabetes, or you just can’t go without your cup of joe, learn about coffee’s effects on diabetes.
+Whether you’re trying to lower your risk, you already have diabetes, or you just can’t go without your cup of joe, learn about coffee’s effects on diabetes.

-If you think you might have some of these symptoms, it is important to talk to your doctor.
+If you think you might have some of these symptoms, it’s important to talk to your doctor.